 Section 6621(d) provides for a net interest rate of zero to the extent of the overlapping underpayment and overpayment of the same taxpayer.
-If your claim involves more than one tax identification number (TIN), explain why the different TINs can be treated as the same taxpayer.
+If your claim involves more than one taxpayer identification number (TIN), explain why the different TINs can be treated as the same taxpayer.

 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 Sections 6402 and 6404 state the conditions under which you may file a claim for refund and request for abatement of certain taxes, penalties, and interest.
-Form 843 may be used to file your claim.
+Form 843 may be used to file your claim or request.
 Section 6109 requires that you disclose your taxpayer identification number (TIN).
 Routine uses of this information include giving it to the Department of Justice for civil or criminal litigation and to cities, states, the District of Columbia, and U.S. commonwealths and possessions for use in administering their tax laws.
-We may also give this information to Federal and state agencies to enforce Federal nontax criminal laws and to combat terrorism.
-You are not required to claim a refund or request an abatement; however, if you choose to do so you are required to provide the information requested on this form.
+We may also give this information to federal and state agencies to enforce federal nontax criminal laws and to combat terrorism.
+You are not required to claim a refund or request an abatement; however, if you choose to do so, you are required to provide the information requested on this form.
 Failure to provide all of the requested information may delay or prevent processing your claim or request; providing false or fraudulent information may subject you to civil or criminal penalties.

 You are not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
 Books or records relating to a form or its instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.
 Generally, tax returns and return information are confidential, as required by section 6103.